The perfect form flow

 Providing success states

-2. Providing success states
+2. Providing alert states line by line

 bank card icon